s212781/MLOps-Project-Group13/reports/README.md

 --- question 18 fill here ---

-We used the compute engine from google cloud platform to run our project pipeline.
-We used instances with the following hardware: 50 GB boot disk, and we started the using a custom container:
+We used the compute engine to run our ... .
+We used instances with the following hardware: ... and we started the using a custom container: ...

 TO BE COMPLETED*